dbierer/php-class-notes/php-security-notes-2019.md

 ## TODO
 * Password cracker: Hydra
+* https://codepen.io/cshaw/pen/oroXjX: add this to notes
+* RE: Insecure Deserialization:
+  * don't store the strategy directly in the cookie: just reference to whitelist of strategies
+  * create a digital signature of object prior to serialization and then compare with unserialized version
+* Reverse CAPTCHAs: designed such that only bots can complete them

 * The source code in the VM needs to be updated.
 Please do the following:
   * Open a terminal window